kata198/AdvancedHTMLParser/README.md

 	getElementsCustomFilter - Provide a function/lambda that takes a tag argument, and returns True to "match" it.
 Returns all matched objects

-	getHTML                 - Returns string of HTML representing this DOM

 	getRootNodes            - Get a list of nodes at root level (0)

 	getAllNodes             - Get all the nodes contained within this document

+	getHTML                 - Returns string of HTML representing this DOM

 	getFormattedHTML        - Returns a formatted string (using AdvancedHTMLFormatter; see below) of the HTML.
-Takes as argument an indent (defaults to two spaces)
+Takes as argument an indent (defaults to four spaces)

+	getMiniHTML             - Returns a "mini" HTML representation which disregards all whitespace and indentation beyond the functional single-space

 The results of all of these getElement\* functions are TagCollection objects.
 These objects can be modified, and will be reflected in the parent DOM.